abdm64/DAPP-JS/README.md

 ```
 npm install
 ```
-- Before start the application you should change keys ( account ) and token in order to get messages from the the application in you slack and telegram channel
+- Before start the application you should change keys ( account ) and token in order to get messages from the the application in your slack and telegram channel

-- Start the application by running npm start from the command line in the app folder, you should see the message: Watching all pending transactions... .
+- Start the application by running npm start from the command line in the app folder, you should see the message: "the application Now is running, start  watch your  notification".

 ```
 npm start